rebel7580/rebel7580.github.io/MQTT/MQTT_Client_Plug-in.md

 <ul>
 <li><i>string</i>: String to log.
 </li><li><i>color</i>: If the "debug" is imported into the calling procedure,
-will also send the string to the debug plug-in in *color*, Default: red.
+will also send the string to the debug plug-in in <i>color</i>, Default: red.
 </li>
 </ul>